Synthetic Observations of 21cm HI Line Profiles from Inhomogeneous Turbulent Interstellar HI Gas with Magnetic Field: RESULTS OF SIMULATIONS

 \subsubsection{Density distribution in a line of sight}

-The left panel of Figure \ref{fig:sideview} gives a side view of the density profile of the model in the $y$-$z$ plane integrated in the $x$-direction.
+Figure \ref{fig:sideview}(a) gives a side view of the density profile of the model in the $y$-$z$ plane integrated in the $x$-direction.
 In order to show typical line profiles, we chose three lines of sight P, Q and R which have similar total 21\,cm line intensity $W_{\text{H$\;$\sc{i}}}$ with different column density $N_{\text{H$\;$\sc{i}}}$.
-The right panels of Figure \ref{fig:sideview} shows distributions of density and temperature for each pixel in the three lines of sight P, Q, and R. The CNM appears as a few spikes with a sub-pc size whose typical density is $10^{2}$ to $10^{3}$\,cm$^{-3}$.
+Panels (b)--(d) of Figure \ref{fig:sideview} show distributions of density and temperature for each pixel in the three lines of sight P, Q, and R. The CNM appears as a few spikes with a sub-pc size whose typical density is $10^{2}$ to $10^{3}$\,cm$^{-3}$.
 The WNM is distributed with density less than 100\,cm$^{-3}$ and show smooth distribution.

-The distributions of various \ion{H}{1} physical parameters which are required in line profile calculation are given in Figure \ref{fig:linecalcparams} for the line of sight P. Figure \ref{fig:linecalcparams}(i) shows $n$ and $T_\mathrm{s}$, Figure \ref{fig:linecalcparams}(ii) line of sight velocity $V_\mathrm{y}$, and Figure \ref{fig:linecalcparams}(iii) the maximum opacity and the optical depth.
+The distributions of various \ion{H}{1} physical parameters which are required in calculating line profiles are given in Figure \ref{fig:linecalcparams} for the line of sight P. Figure \ref{fig:linecalcparams}(i) shows $n$ and $T_\mathrm{s}$, Figure \ref{fig:linecalcparams}(ii) line of sight velocity $V_\mathrm{y}$, and Figure \ref{fig:linecalcparams}(iii) the maximum opacity and the optical depth.
 The opacity is integrated in the line of sight to yield optical depth.
 The accumulated optical depth reaches $\sim 1$ and is determined by a few CNM spikes in each line of sight as seen in Figure \ref{fig:linecalcparams}(iii).
 The WNM has little contribution to the optical depth, which is a natural consequence of the $T_\mathrm{s}^{-1}$-dependence of opacity (see Equation (\ref{eqn:kappa})).